Get Matched With Finance Colleges

 As per CFI, the FMVA® final exam includes “basic knowledge questions, financial ratio calculations, and Excel modeling case studies.”
 The difficulty level is akin to the qualified exams given at the completion of each course.
 If you were able to pass the individual courses relatively easily, you should not experience an issue with the certified FVMA exam.

 Keep in mind that this is the equivalent of an open book test, as this is how modeling/valuation is done in the real world.
-The pass rate for the certified FVMA exam is fairly high at 70%.
-This attests to the relative difficulty of the test.
-Fewer than one-third of those taking the exam do not pass it on their first attempt.
+The pass rate for the certified FVMA exam is fairly high at 70%, however, you might also say that this attests to the relative difficulty of the test.
+A little less than one-third of those taking the exam do not pass it on their first attempt.

-The cost of the certified FVMA exam is currently $497, making it a very affordable option.
-It’s far less expensive than other financial certifications, such as financial risk management or financial planning.
-As noted, those who do not pass the exam on their first attempt may try so again with just an extra $50 fee.
+The cost of the certified FVMA exam is currently $497 for the self-study annual subscription and $897 for the full-immersion annual subscription.
+This can is far less expensive than other financial certifications, such as financial risk management or financial planning.
+Those who do not pass the exam on their first attempt may try so again with an extra $50 fee.

 Study materials for the exam are available from CFI, including a self-study bundle allowing you to build dynamic models from scratch across various industries.
 The self-study format features the methods used by top Wall Street professionals.
-Altogether, the self-study bundle offers more than 100 hours of Wall Street training material for $497.
+Altogether, the self-study bundle offers more than 100 hours of training material for $497 a year.

 Career & Salary